 SOUTHAMPTON SO17 1BJ, United Kingdom.
 Andrew.Hinde@soton.ac.uk

 Version.
-9.2 (24 January 2019).
-Text: 10,571 words (including footnotes and references).
+9.3 (25 January 2019).
+Text: 9,282 words (excluding footnotes and references).

 Short title.
 Mortality decline in England and Wales

 Acknowledgements

 Earlier versions of this paper were presented at the European Society for Historical Demography Conference in Leuven, Belgium, 21-24 September 2016, the Social Science History Association Conference in Chicago, United States, 17-20 November 2016, and an Historical Economics Development Group Workshop on ‘Public interventions, health and population in history’ held at in Odense on 15 June 2017.
 We are grateful to the participants at those meetings for comments, and especially Jonathan Chapman and Joe Ferrie.
 Assistance with data preparation was provided by Jamal Abdul Nasir and Joel Hinde.
 The insightful comments of several referees have help us re-shape and focus the paper.